jammyjunior/jammyjunior/README.md

 Pull requests are welcome!

-This project isn't perfect, and I'm always looking for ways to improve it.
+These projects are not perfect, and I'm always looking for ways to improve it.
 If you're interested in helping, feel free to submit a pull request.

 Thanks for your help! ❤️